Hundreds of thousands watch two popes become saints

 "They lived through the tragic events of that (20th) century, but they were not overwhelmed by them.
 For them, God was more powerful; faith was more powerful," he added.

-John XXIII, who reigned from 1958 to 1963 and called the modernizing Second Vatican Council, lived through both world wars.
+John XXIII, who reigned from 1958 to 1963 and called the modernising Second Vatican Council, lived through both world wars.

 John Paul II, the Pole who reigned for nearly 27 years, witnessed the devastation of his homeland in World War Two and is credited by many with helping end the Cold War and bring down communism.